romci/hacs-ampeco-ev-charger/README.md

 - **Charging Duration**: Duration of the active charging session
 - **Polling Interval** (diagnostic): Current update interval with charging state info

+## Unit Conversions

+The integration handles several unit conversions to ensure values are displayed correctly:

+- **Power**: Values are converted from watts (W) to kilowatts (kW) when needed
+- **Energy**: Values are converted from watt-hours (Wh) to kilowatt-hours (kWh) when needed
+- **Duration**: Values are converted from seconds to minutes for easier reading

+These conversions ensure that the values displayed in Home Assistant match what you see in the official AMPECO app.

 ## Services

 Two main services are provided: